-- Let go and say no – i.e., slow things down.
+• Let go and say no – i.e., slow things down.
 Once you’ve started looking at summer in a new way, it’s time to make some space in your life.
-So, for the next three months, let go of some of the things you’ve been doing and say no to any new requests for your time and energy.
-You don’t have to attend committee meetings, plan fundraisers, do volunteer work or even teach Sunday School during the summer.
+So, for the next couple of months, let go of some of the things you’ve been doing and say no to any new requests for your time and energy.
+You don’t have to attend committee meetings, plan fundraisers, do volunteer work, or even teach Sunday School during the summer.
 You really don’t.
 And you certainly don’t have to say yes to fundraising for the Little League team or organizing concessions for the gymnastics meet.
 You just don’t.

-- Take steps to enjoy your new “frame” – i.e., shake things up.
+•Take steps to enjoy your new “frame” – i.e., shake things up.
 Now that you’ve freed up time and energy, start doing some things you really want to do.
-Maybe you want to start an exercise program and get in shape, begin cooking healthy meals, enjoy more sex and greater intimacy with your husband, spend weekends relaxing with your family, read a good book, catch up on sleep, or visit with family or friends.
+Maybe you want to start an exercise program and get in shape, begin cooking healthy meals, enjoy sex more and have more fun with your husband, spend weekends relaxing with your family, read a good book, catch up on sleep, or visit with family or friends.
 Anything you’ve been longing to do that will bring joy, health, happiness or peace to your life – do it regularly this summer.

 So, are you interested in slowing things down and shaking things up this summer – maybe just a little bit, or maybe a lot?
 I am, and I’m working on my plans for how to make it happen.
-Please share your thoughts and plans in the Comments – I would love to hear from you.
-Gaye Sharing with Motivation Monday, Pin It Monday, Parenting Pin It Party, The Chicken Chick and Weekend Wind Down.
-Updated May 2014
+Please share your thoughts and plans in the Comments or email me at gc @ calmhealthysexy.com – I’d love to hear from you.